 Viafirma Fortress supports robust authentication, delegation of the signature and the management of necessary permissions.

 Inbox is our signature inbox or digital signature folder (portafirmas).
 It allows to use all signature formats supported by Viafirma.

 It’s designed to allow signature delegation, signature flows, it’s integrable with any document management system.
 It can create several web portals, metadata, timestamps and it’s compatible with Viafirma Fortress to increase its features.

 In the EU, the digital signature is based on EIDAS Regulation.
 But Viafirma solutions are also valid in other countries, that’s why we offer all necessary information on digital signature regulations for non-european nations.

 The digital signature has established itself as a powerful and versatile tool with important advantages for individuals, companies and public bodies.
-It has enabled the streamlining of processes that were previously much more complex, it has brought security and legal guarantees what gives an added value to take into account.
+It has accelerated business processes that were previously much more complex, it has brought security and legal guarantees what gives an added value to take into account.

-Viafirma provides digital signature solutions suitable for any possible business scenario, complying with the current regulations.
+Viafirma provides digital signature solutions suitable for any possible business case scenario, complying with the current regulations.